Movies - The Oscars postsTuesday March 01, 2016

 My outrage, such as it is, is for the number of nominations for “Mad Max,” which, to me, is a two-hour-long chase movie, in which bad, ugly people pursue good, good-looking people, and the good, good-looking people win.
 Somehow this meant critics awards and 10 nominations.

 But mostly I was happy; the Academy recognized some of the best movies I saw in 2015: “The Revenanat,” “The Big Short,” “Spotlight,” and my favorite film, “Theeb,” which became the first movie from Jordan to be nominated in the best foreign language category.
 It's about a Bedouin boy in the 1910s; it's “Lawrence of Arabia” from a different perspective.
-You might have to look for it, but the Oscars aren't always so white.
-Nor so reductive.
+Oscars aren't always so white.

 'Theeb' Nominated Best Foreign Language Film, and Other Oscar Thoughts